SwProj/AsuMathLabG02/README.md

 2-uploading a text file with all the inputs and required operations with extension".m"

+Core Operations And it's Command Lines:
+C = A + B  // Add

+C = A - B  //Subtract

+C = A * B  //multiplication

+C = A / B  //Division

+C = A'     //Inverse

 # phase 2
 requirements:
 ● Support mathematical functions.